Review by Bonnie Cehovet

 While the presentation of the “Alchemical Tarot Renewed” has a very different feel from the original deck (due to the pillars on he sides of the cards in the original publication), it is stunning, and quite easy to work with.
 There is a fair amount of nudity, but it is placed in context of alchemical imagery.
 The reissuing of this deck is a great gift, as this is a deck that can be used by all levels of Tarot students.

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See card images from the Alchemical Tarot: Renewed
+See sample card images from the Alchemical Tarot: Renewed

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images